-This document describes the Security Policy for the multi-chip stand-alone cryptographic module for all NetFortress® GVPN security products of Fortress Technologies, Inc. (FTI).
+This document describes the Security Policy for the multi-chip stand-alone cryptographic module for all NetFortress[®] FIPS 140-1 validated security products of Fortress Technologies, Inc. (FTI).

-The security rules and directives described in this document serve as a reference, guide, and obligation in any federal government-related transaction concerning this product which is expected to be approved at Security Level 2.
+The security rules and directives described in this document serve as a reference, guide, and obligation in any federal government-related transaction concerning this product which is approved at Security Level 2, [6].
 The document specifically covers the:

-- Rules and directives related to the module's security during design, development and manufacturing - Module's "trusted distribution procedure" (including factory-set activation and installation) - Module's "maintenance and service" at the vendor's premises - Objectives of the "Security Policy" should be applied as guideline in the design and development phases of all GVPN products.
+- 1. Rules and directives related to the module's security during design, development and manufacturing. - 2.
+Module's "trusted distribution procedure" (including factory-set activation and installation) - 3.
+Module's "maintenance and service" at the vendor's premises - 4.
+Objectives of the "Security Policy" must be applied as guideline in the design and development phases of all FIPS 140-1 validated products.

 While this is an "internal" FTI document, and its scope is intended to be "informative", it is a non-proprietary document.
 The rules it contains are of great benefit when conducting business transactions with federal agencies.
 Therefore, the company's management, specifically those involved in Manufacturing, Marketing, Sales, and post-sale Customer Service (delivery, installation, and maintenance of this module) must become familiar with the contents of this document.

-The "Summary of Security Requirements" is listed in the Table 1 below.
+The "Summary of Security Requirements" is listed in the Table 1. below.